COVID-19 is a highly infectious disease caused by the novel coronavirus. It spreads through close personal contact with someone who has the virus.

 - make sure that they have at least a 30-day supply of diabetes medications, including insulin

 - speak with a healthcare provider, such as by contacting the nearest community health center, to discuss any concerns about diabetes and COVID-19

 During any illness, blood sugar levels can be more difficult to manage.
-The CDC also offer tips for managing diabetes when you are sick.
+The

 Viral infections, including the one caused by the novel coronavirus, can lead to serious complications in people with diabetes.